CoronaCards/plugin-phonegap/doc/index.md

     phonegap local plugin add https://github.com/CoronaCards/plugin-phonegap

+## Project Configuration

+### iOS/Xcode

+On iOS, you will need to add `CoronaKit.framework` to your Xcode project.

+In addition, you will need to add required frameworks.

+See [CoronaCards Setup Guide (iOS)](http://docs.coronalabs.com/daily/coronacards/ios/setup.html) for more information.

 ### Gotchas

 There is a quirk with the command line tool worth noting, relating to how the JavaScript files for the plugin get included.